-- Multiple IBM clients have both Windows NT 4.0 and Netscape installed. - All clients have NetSEAT client, a Policy Director component, installed.
-Although NetSEAT client can be installed on Windows 98 and Windows 95 clients, you can use Policy Director in conjunction with Client Security software only on IBM clients running Windows NT 4.0.
-For details, see Using Client Security with Policy Director. - If required, all clients have LDAP client installed.
-Install LDAP client only if Policy Director is used with an LDAP server. - One user will require authentication setup with UVM on each client. - All users will register their fingerprints so that they can be used for authentication.
-A UVM-aware fingerprint sensor will be installed during this example. - All clients will require UVM protection for the Windows NT logon. - UVM policy for remote clients will be installed on all clients.
+- & Multiple IBM clients have both Windows NT 4.0 and Netscape installed. - All clients have NetSEAT client, a Policy Director component, installed.
+Although NetSEAT client can be installed on Windows 98 clients, you can use Policy Director in conjunction with Client Security software only on IBM clients running Windows NT 4.0.
+For details, see Using Client Security with Policy Director. - Solution Setup with UVM on each client. - All users will register their fingerprints so that they can be used for authentication.
+A UVM-aware fingerprint sensor will be installed during this example. - & All clients will require UVM protection for the Windows NT logon. - UVM policy for remote clients will be installed on all clients.
 UVM policy will enable Policy Director to control selected authentication objects for the clients.